 Wait for the decision page to load to see if your application has been approved.

-Applying for a Home Depot credit card in a Home Depot store is a similar process.
+Applying for a Home Depot® Credit Card in a Home Depot store is a similar process.
 Simply go to the Customer Service desk or ask a cashier for a credit card application.
 Once you fill it out, they’ll process it and you should get an instant decision.
+If they need to further review your application, you will get notified of a decision within 10 business days.
+The Home Depot® Credit Card requires fair credit or better (a credit score of 640+) for good odds of approval.
+So if you don’t know where you stand, you can check your credit score for free, right here on Wallethub.

-If your application doesn’t result in an instant decision, you can check on the status of your application online or by calling 886-875-5488.
+You can always check on the status of your Home Depot® Credit Card application online or by calling (866) 875-5488.
 When you call, just use the Social Security number option to access your account information.

-After getting approved, you can take the confirmation to your nearest Home Depot store to receive your temporary card information and a $25 coupon to use for a Home Depot purchase of $25 or more.
-The coupon is good for 30 days.
+After getting approved, you can take the confirmation to your nearest Home Depot store to receive your temporary card information and discounts for Home Depot purchases of $25 or more made within 30 days of opening account opening.

 The Lowe's credit card credit score requirement is 640 or better, which is considered fair credit.
 The Lowe's card is fairly easy to get, but that doesn't make it a great card.
 Even if you have a good or excellent credit score, the card will have an APR of 26.99% after the intro APR period, which is pretty high.… read full answer

 If you shop at Lowe's a lot or need to finance a big purchase there, however, the Lowe’s credit card is a decent deal.
-When you sign up for the card and spend at least $299, you can choose from a range of promotional interest periods: 0% to 7.99% for 6 to 84 months.
-Or, you’ll earn 5% Cash Back on all purchases.
+When you sign up for the card and spend at least $299, you can choose from a range of promotional interest periods: 0% - 7.99% for 6 - 84 months.
+Or, you’ll earn 5% discount on all purchases.
 Plus, you’ll get a 10% discount on your first purchase.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.